-NDP wants RCMP investigated following report of snipers sent to Wet'suwet'en blockade | CBC News
+NDP wants RCMP investigated following report of plan to send snipers to Wet'suwet'en blockade | CBC News

-NDP wants RCMP investigated following report of snipers sent to Wet'suwet'en blockade
+NDP wants RCMP investigated following report of plan to send snipers to Wet'suwet'en blockade

-NDP public safety critic sent letter to Public Safety Minister Bill Blair on Monday
+B.C.
+RCMP defends its actions, questions the accuracy of the U.K. newspaper report

 The NDP is calling for an independent investigation into how police handled the Wet'suwet'en pipeline blockade in northern B.C. earlier this year, in response to a media report saying RCMP officers were willing to deploy snipers against protesters.